tytydraco/yessleep/out/Graywater_Part_1.md

 I couldn’t help but tighten my grip on the steering wheel. *Why would you go home?
 I thought.
 Why wouldn’t you tell us?
 What the hell kind of bender are you on?* No matter how I tried to put the pieces together in my head, I could never find the answers to the questions swirling in my head.

 The radio caught my ear, snapping me back to reality.
-I reached down, pinched the volume knob and turned it slightly up. *1979* by The Smashing Pumpkins spun around the car.
+I reached down, pinched the volume knob and turned it slightly up.
+90’s punk rock spun around the car.
 I could feel Luke’s energy in there with us.
 I let him and the familiar music wind me down even more familiar dense forest roads and buried memories…

 ——

 2 Years Ago.
 October 15th 12:53am.

-*1979* was playing on Ryan’s radio.
+Rock music was playing on Ryan’s radio.
 The windows were down, filling the car with fresh cold oxygen.
 We were leaving Judy’s, the local dive bar our friend group, along with the rest of the college aged population, frequented.
 We’d spent the night under the glow of a lone red light on the balcony, overlooking the streets of downtown.
 Ryan was driving, as he preferred to DD after his uncle died in a died in a drunk driving accident.
 I was in the middle seat in the back, trying to keep my recently sweaty hair out of my eyes.
 I promised myself I’d keep it cut shorter after this.
 My right hand was firmly placed on the back of Luke’s neck.
 We were flying through town way too fast for comfort.
 But there was no time to think about speed limits.
 Luke had the worst alcohol poisoning I’d personally ever witnessed, and we were on our way to the emergency room.

 If he wasn’t choking up his typical jager-dark beer potion, he was completely unconscious.
 He had already spilled his bladder, several times, and he was muttering strange phrases.